Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 `MonitorRequest.last` is populated, then any parents before `last` are omitted to save space.

-Each step contains a `prefix_proof`, which follows a search for the user-specified key in the prefix tree rooted at that parent, along with the `commitment` contained in the parent.
+Each step contains a `prefix_proof` which is a search for the user-specified key in the prefix tree rooted at that parent, along with the `commitment` contained in the parent.
 Users verify that the `prefix_proof` is an inclusion proof and that the included counter is greater than or equal to what